empyreanx/vcap/README.md

 * The source and header files of the previous version have been consolidated into a single source and header file for easy integration into a build system.
 * Code that relied on external dependencies for import/export of settings, and saving frames to PNG/JPEG has been removed for portability reasons.
 * Both streaming and read modes are now supported.
-* Code for allocating/manipulating structs containing image buffer data has been eliminated in favor of having using `vcap_get_image_size` to allocate the buffer (on the heap or stack) directly with the necessary size. .
+* Code for allocating/manipulating structs containing image buffer data has been eliminated in favor of direct allocation of image data buffers (on the stack or heap) using `vcap_get_image_size` to get the appropriate size.
 * Format/control iterators are no longer allocated on the heap.
-* Error messages are device specific.
+* Error messages are now device specific.

 ## Building and Installation